emberjs/website/source/blog/2019-01-25-the-ember-times-issue-82.md

 Be kind,

-Kenneth Larsen, Amy Lam, Jessica Jordan and the Learning Team
+Kenneth Larsen, Amy Lam, Jessica Jordan.
+Alon Bukai and the Learning Team